Tejo Power Station (architectural ensemble)

 Tejo Power Station architectural ensemble, seen from the Tagus River (Rio Tejo).

-The Tejo Power Station is a former coal-fired power station in the Belém district of Lisbon, Portugal that operated from 1908 to 1975.
+The Tejo Power Station is a former coal-fired power station in Belém, Lisbon, built in 1908 and inaugurated in 1909, supplying electricity to the Lisbon region until its closure in 1975.

-It now houses the Museu da Electricidade (Electricity Museum) complex.
+The complex now houses the Electricity Museum, showcasing industrial architecture from the first half of the 20th century in Portugal.

 Former Tejo Power Station

 The Tejo Power Station, previously known as the Junqueira Power Station, was a small electricity factory.
 It was built in 1909 and based on a project by engineer Lucien Neu, with architectural execution carried out by Charles Vieillard and Fernand Touzet.
 The building had a modernist aesthetic and ornamentation on its north and south facades.
 On the building's western side, three industrial naves housed the boilers.
 The defining features of this old power plant were the slender chimneys, one in brick and one in iron, in an inverted conical stem shape.

 The north and south facades of the central nave, where the generators were located, were decorated similarly to other iron architecture structures, such as train stations and markets, with modernist influences recently seen in Portugal.
 These were divided into three sections separated by pilasters, small cogged friezes that ran horizontally along them and, crowning the structure, a large broken pediment.
 The side sections displayed two bays: the smaller topped with a lintel, and the larger finished with a low arch.
 The central section, larger than the sides, stood out due to its large bay spanning the entire facade from the base to the top, entering the pediment and forcing it up.
 Engraved in tile on the semi-circular arch's alfiz was the inscription: 1909 / Cªs Reunidas de Gaz e Electricidade / Estação Eléctrica Tejo Power Station (“United Gas and Electric Companies / Tejo Electric Power Station”).

 The industrial naves of the old sugar refinery located beside the power station and previously owned by the Companhia de Açúcar de Moçambique (Mozambique Sugar Company) date back to the end of the 19th century.
 These were purchased when the old Tejo Power Station began to be demolished.
 It is a small plant with little ornamentation but a very characteristic shape consisting of two longitudinal naves with a mound-shaped roof – a kind of central tower that functioned as a silo – and four transversal naves on the western side, covered with a gable roof.
 All bays were protected by a brick frame and are finished with a low arch.